Sulthan Zaky

-Sulthan Zaky Pramana Putra Razak (born 23 March 2006) is an Indonesian professional footballer who plays as a centre-back for Cambodian Premier League club MOI Kompong Dewa, on loan from Super League club PSM Makassar.
+Sulthan Zaky Pramana Putra Razak (born 23 March 2006) is an Indonesian professional footballer who plays as a centre-back for Championship club PSMS Medan.

 Club career

 Born in Makassar, Zaky is a youth product of PSM Makassar, the biggest club in his city.
 He was promoted to the first team in 2023.

 International career

 In 2022, Zaky featured in the 2022 AFF U-16 Youth Championship with Indonesia U16.
 He was a starter throughout the tournament as Indonesia were crowned as champions.

 In February 2023, Zaky featured in the 2023 AFC U-20 Asian Cup with Indonesia U20 as the youngest member of his team.

 In November 2023, Zaky was called up to the Indonesia U17 squad for the 2023 FIFA U-17 World Cup, hosted in his home country Indonesia.
 He started in all three group stage matches and helped Indonesia drew two games but the team failed to advance to the next stage.

 In June 2024, he took part in the Maurice Revello Tournament in France with Indonesia.

 On 25 November 2024, Zaky received a called-up to the preliminary squad to the Indonesia senior team for the 2024 ASEAN Championship.